Benawi/Microverse-Redux-API/README.md

 - [📝 License](#license)

-# 📖 Book Store React Project <a name="about-project"></a>
+# 📖 Connect React & Redux app to API React Project <a name="about-project"></a>

-Book Store React Project - Microverse! - An online Bookstore app built with React, Redux, CSS, and HTML.
-Users can browse books by category, add them to a cart, and proceed to checkout.
-The app features a search function, allowing users to search for books by title or author. project is a repository consisting of the following files:
+Connect React & Redux app to API React Project - Microverse! - Connect an existing API via Redux and use the data to display something in a UI. project is a repository consisting of the following files:
 - Html files
 - CSS files
 - JS files